kichong/Ether-Flow/README.md

 ```

-4. Run contract tests.
+Run contract tests.

 ```
     truffle test
 ```

-5. Copy seedwords or mnemonic from Ganache-CLI.
+Copy seedwords or mnemonic from Ganache-CLI.

-6. Open browser with metamask, log into metamask with above seed words, set it to a private network (localhost 8545).
+Open browser with metamask, log into metamask with above copied seed words, set it to a private network (localhost 8545).

-7. Run the frontend on http://localhost:3000).
+Run the frontend on http://localhost:3000).

 ```
     npm run start
 ```

  ### User Interface
  I used the truffle react box to build the user interface.
-I have no front-end or web development experience so the user interface is very rudimentary and incomplete as I did not have time to finish building all the front-end functionality and features that I intended.
+I have no front-end or web development experience so the user interface is very rudimentary and incomplete as I did not have the skills or the time to finish building all the front-end functionality and features that I intended.
 However, the solidity contract is complete and its logic is working as intended.
-Complete functionality of the smart contract can be tested using `truffle test` or by copying and pasting the EtherFlow.sol code into remix.ethereum.org and deleting the zeppelin library references at the beginning and end of the contract.
+Complete functionality of the smart contract can be tested using `truffle test` or by copying and pasting the EtherFlow.sol code into Remix and deleting the zeppelin library references at the beginning of the contract.
  #### Completed UI features
  * Users are able to post new requests and send an ether bounty by completing the form then clicking the *Request New Flow* button
- * User current metamask account is displayed (refresh page after switched from accounts)
+ * User current metamask account is displayed (refresh page after switching accounts)
  * User can update UI with contract state by clicking on the *Update List* button (refresh page before updating list)
- * UI displays the user's submitted request
+ * UI displays the user's submitted request with correct reward amount, question, and requestor address
  #### Incomplete UI features
  * Users can submit a flow in response to a question/ request
  * Submitted flows are displayed next to corresponding question/ request